ucsb-ersp-2018/prof-belding-wang-group/README.md

 * CSCW [https://cscw.acm.org/2018/](https://cscw.acm.org/2018/)

 ## Project Specific Docs (Private)
 All our project documents are available in the following private repositories.
-If you are a collaborator or mentor, and would like access, please contact: diba@ucsb.edu
+If you are a collaborator or mentor, and would like access, please contact: diba@ucsb.edu or mai.h.sherief@gmail.com

 ### Individual logs:
 * [Andrew's log](https://github.com/ucsb-ersp-2018/nlp-andrew-log.git)